amandasong/azure-docs/articles/cognitive-services/Translator/language-support.md

 ---
 # Language and region support for the Translator Text API

-The Translator Text API supports the following languages for text to text translation.
+The Translator Text API supports the following languages for text to text translation..
 Neural Machine Translation (NMT) is the new standard for high-quality AI-powered machine translations and is available as the default using V3 of the Translator Text API when a neural system is available.

 [Learn more about how machine translation works](https://www.microsoft.com/translator/mt.aspx)